FlowFuse/website/src/blog/2024/04/sending-and-receiving-telegram-messages-with-node-red.md

 ## Obtaining your Telegram Chat ID

-Telegram chat ID is a unique identifier for a chat or a group in Telegram, in this section, you can take the chat ID of the person or group from which you want to send or receive the message.
+Telegram chat ID is a unique identifier for a chat or a group in Telegram, which is required for sending and receiving messages.
+In this section, you'll learn how to obtain your own and your group's Telegram chat IDs.

 ### Obtaining your Telegram Chat ID